Lightening-Transformer: A Dynamically-operated Optically-interconnected Photonic Transformer Accelerator: Proposed Photonic Tensor Core Design

-In Figure~\ref{fig:compare_energy_fps}, we show the comparison results with several different hardware platforms.
-Specifically, we make comparisons with (1) one Nvidia A100 GPU, (2) Intel Core i7-9750H CPU, and (3) FPGA accelerators AutoViT~\cite{auto-vit} and HEATVit~\cite{HWA_HPCA2023_Dong}.
-For GPU and CPU, we use automatic mixed precision to run the inference.
-For the FPGA, we use the results in the original paper.
-The results show that our \name consistently achieves the lowest energy consumption, with around 500$\times$, 50$\times$, and 20$\times$ power reduction compared to CPU, GPU, and other domain-specific accelerators for Transformer.
-For throughput, \name also achieves the highest among all the platforms and gets 2 to 3 orders of magnitude higher FPS for various benchmarks.
+In Figure~\ref{fig:compare_energy_fps}, we compare \name to different hardware platforms to demonstrate our orders-of-magnitude performance improvements.
+Specifically, we make comparisons with (1) single Nvidia A100 GPU, (2) Intel Core i7-9750H CPU, (3) Cora Edge TPU~\cite{HWA_ISCA2023_Reidy}, and (4) FPGA accelerators AutoViT~\cite{auto-vit}, HEATViT~\cite{HWA_HPCA2023_Dong}.
+For GPU and CPU, we use automatic mixed precision to run at least 100 inferences to calculate the averaged data with a warm-up period ahead.
+For the FPGA and Edge TPU, we use the results in the original paper.
+The results show that our \name consistently achieves the lowest energy consumption, with over 300 $\times$, 6.6$\times$, 18$\times$, and 20$\times$ reduction compared to CPU, GPU, Edge TPU, and other domain-specific Transformer accelerators.
+For throughput, \name achieves the highest among all the platforms, even on the 4-tile \sname-B system.
+We get 2 to 3 orders of magnitude lower energy-delay products for various benchmarks on our \sname-L system.